FBI releases video of 'delusional' Navy Yard shooter

 Scratched into the shotgun were the phrases, "End to the torment," "Not what y'all say," "Better off this way" and "My ELF weapon," photos released by the FBI showed.
 "ELF" is believed to stand for "extremely low frequency."

-The photos also showed the backpack hanging in a bathroom stall Alexis entered before starting his rampage.
-He shot his first victim at 8:16 a.m. and police received the first emergency call a minute later from the fourth floor of the building, according to an FBI timeline.
+The photos also showed the backpack hanging in a bathroom in entered before starting his rampage.
+He shot his first victim at 8:16 a.m. and police received the first emergency call a minute later from the fourth floor of the building, an FBI timeline said.

-Alexis, who acted alone, was killed by police on the third floor after exchanging fire with them for an hour, Parlave said.
+Alexis, who acted alone, was killed by police on the third floor after exchanging fire with officers for an hour, Parlave said.

-The shooting spree raised questions about how Alexis was able to get security clearance to enter the base, despite a history of gun misuse.
+The shooting spree raised questions about how Alexis was able to get security clearance to enter the base, despite a history of gun use.

-Alexis had sought help for insomnia from two Veterans Administration hospitals.
-He also told police in Rhode Island he had heard voices and felt vibrations through hotel room walls.
+Alexis had sought help from two Veterans Administration hospitals for insomnia.
+He also told police in Rhode Island he had heard voices and vibrations sent through hotel room walls.

 At the Pentagon, Deputy Defense Secretary Ashton Carter offered details on reviews meant to identify and close security gaps revealed by the shooting.
 His timeline included a Defense Department-wide report to be ready in December.